trustoverip/ctwg-toolkit-mrg/src/test/resources/essif-lab-skeleton/tev2/terms/vocabulary.md

 fullterm:
 shorterm:
 synonyms:
-glossarytext: "the sum or stock of words employed by a language, group, individual, or work or in a field of knowledge."
+glossaryText: "the sum or stock of words employed by a language, group, individual, or work or in a field of knowledge."

 # Docusaurus \(see https://docusaurus\.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter\):